-Residential and Commercial mortgage stress tests are undertaken periodically to model the impact on the index-linked values of the properties in mortgage to the Society falling by agreed percentages.
-An assumed loss crystallisation rate is factored in for cases which are above 100% LTV in the stressed scenario after an addition of interest to allow for the time taken to sell the property.
-To this is added extra staff costs in order to arrive at an aggregate loss amount.
+Residential and Commercial mortgage stress tests are undertaken periodically to model the impact on the index-linked values of the properties in mortgage to the Society falling by agreed percentages as well as an assumed loss crystallisation rate.
 Within the residential mortgage stress test, buy to let and holiday let portfolios are separately identified.